 Plan for a Long Proofing (Rise) Period!
 As a natural yeast, sourdough tends to take significantly longer to rise than dough made with commercial yeast.
 Timing depends on the specific starter and conditions in your home, and may vary widely.
 Plan for a 4 to 12-hour rise period.

 I'm no bread master.
-But with a healthy starter and the drive to do it yourself, you'll love playing with your new pet - your bread making, wild, living microbial sourdough!
+But with a healthy starter and the drive to do it yourself, you'll love playing with your new pet - your wild, living microbial sourdough!
 You can find a healthy, local sourdough starter to get started on the right foot here in the shop.